Notice of Pre-AIA or AIA Status

 the substrate is arranged below a Bottom Dielectric Isolation (BDI) layer (Fig. 16 silicon portion 14P disposed beneath first and second oxide structures 30A/30B).

-wherein there are a same number of nanosheets for each nanosheet FET on the Si pattern (While Lee does not explicitly disclose a same number of nanosheets for each nanosheet FET on the Si pattern, as the only difference between the combination of Lee, Lim, and Cheng and the claimed invention is a relative recitation of dimensions and nothing within the disclosure indicates that a device having the claimed dimensions would perform differently than the combination of Lee, Lim, and Cheng, such a recitation of relative dimensions is not enough to be patentably distinct, see MPEP 2144.04(IV)(A)).
+wherein there are a same number of nanosheets for each nanosheet FET on the Si pattern (While the combination of Lee, Chiu, and Cheng does not explicitly disclose a same number of nanosheets for each nanosheet FET on the Si pattern, as the only difference between the combination of Lee, Chiu, and Cheng and the claimed invention is a relative recitation of dimensions and nothing within the disclosure indicates that a device having the claimed dimensions would perform differently than the combination of Lee, Chiu, and Cheng, such a recitation of relative dimensions is not enough to be patentably distinct, see MPEP 2144.04(IV)(A)).

 the total nanosheet height comprises a channel height, a dummy SiGe layer, and the BDI layer (Lee fig. 11A see preliminary layers which comprise alternating channel layers and sacrificial layers which par.
 112 teaches “may be formed by using an epitaxial silicon germanium layer.”
 See above rejection of claim 8 for the BDI as taught by Cheng.
-The combination of Lee, Lim, and Cheng would have a total height comprising those 3 elements).
+The combination of Lee, Chiu, and Cheng would have a total height comprising those 3 elements).

 Regarding claim 18, Lee teaches a method of forming a semiconductor device, the method comprising: